MathAdventurer/EVSense/README.md

 The repository of *EVSense: A Robust and Scalable Approach to Non-Intrusive EV Charging Detection*

-> Authors: Xudong Wang, Guoming Tang, TBD
+> Authors: Xudong Wang, Guoming Tang

 ## What is EVSense